intel/cm-compiler/readme.rst

 That will generate a vISA file ``linear_walker_genx.isa`` in the current directory.

-See document `cmcuserguide` for further command line options.
+See document `cmcuserguide` for more command line options.

 Documentation
 =============